You’re currently reading Chapter 1 of The Ultimate Guide to Creating Your Fashion Portfolio (in a weekend)

 In most cases, you’ll want to have both.
 You’ll use your digital portfolio to apply for / email brands about opportunities, and you’ll use your physical book during an interview.
 While there are exceptions and some fashion designers get away without both , I suggest being prepared.

 I’ve never kept an updated “physical” portfolio.
-The majority of my work has been remote freelance, and most clients come from trusted referrals and networking.
+The majority of my work has been true remote freelance (not abusive “temp jobs”, and most clients come from trusted referrals and networking.
 Often, we never even meet before beginning a project.
 If there is an in person meeting, I bring catalogs and physical samples to share, or they’re already familiar with my work from the referral.
 Sometimes, I’ll put a quick PDF together to show them relevant work examples or some ideas for their project, but I’ve never had an up to date “book”.
 While you may think I am an exception, I know other freelancers who operate the same.
 I also know some who have books.
 If you’re looking for true remote freelance work, a physical book is less important and you can probably get away with just a digital portfolio.
 But for full-time jobs or “temp” work, having both is ideal if not required.

 But don’t worry.
 Because your digital fashion portfolio doesn’t have to be super fancy or take you months to put together.
 You don’t have to hire a web developer or know how to write HTML.
 You don’t even have to create a website.